Financial Aid and Scholarships

 The College of Law has a generous scholarship program.
 Admitted JD students are considered for merit and need-based awards as part of the admissions process; no separate application is necessary.
 Certain named scholarships may have specific additional requirements.
-All applicants must file a FAFSA (Free Application for Federal Student Aid) to be considered for need-based aid.
+All applicants must file a FAFSA (Free Application for Federal Student Aid).

 Arizona Law awards a significant number of merit-based scholarships each year to entering JD students.
 Candidates are considered for merit awards as part of the admission process; no separate application is required.
 For details on these awards, applicants should contact the Admissions office at email@example.com.

 If you did not receive an Arizona Law scholarship (or if your scholarship is less than $10,000), and you achieve a class rank at or above the 90th percentile (top 10 percent) of your class as calculated at the end of the first year of study, you will be eligible for a $10,000 scholarship award, or an award in the amount necessary to raise an existing scholarship award to $10,000, as applicable, for the second and third years of study.